 Greene is a very small village located in the state of New York.
 With a population of 1,502 people and two constituent neighborhoods, Greene is the 640th largest community in New York.
-Much of the housing stock in Greene was built prior to World War II, making it one of the older and more historic villages in the country.
+Greene has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Greene is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Greene is a village of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Greene who work in office and administrative support (9.60%), management occupations (7.35%), and teaching (6.99%).
+Unlike some villages, Greene isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Greene are a mix of both white- and blue-collar jobs.
+Overall, Greene is a village of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Greene who work in office and administrative support (11.74%), teaching (9.03%), and sales jobs (7.87%).

-The education level of Greene citizens is a little higher than the average for US cities and towns: 22.42% of adults in Greene have at least a bachelor's degree.
+The citizens of Greene are slightly better educated than the national average of 21.84% for all cities and towns, with 24.79% of adults in Greene having a bachelor's degree or advanced degree.

 The people who call Greene home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Greene residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Greene include Irish, German, Italian, and Polish.